 Agency staff will review the loss claim and supporting documentation submitted by the servicer.
-Agency staff will document and create a loss claim payment to the servicer.
+Agency staff will utilize the Add/Update Loss Claim transaction in the Loss Claim Administration menu of USDA LINC to document and create a loss claim payment to the servicer.
 The Agency's reviewer should contact the servicer if there are questions about the information submitted by the servicer.